Fire Extinguisher Service, Sales & Training

 Why extinguisher details matter even when the units look simple

 Customers often assume extinguishers are the easiest part of the fire protection program because they are visible.
-In reality, visible problems are only part of the issue.
-Wrong unit types, blocked access, damaged brackets, unreadable labels, missing seals, out-of-date service, failed units, and poor kitchen coverage can all create avoidable compliance and life-safety friction.
+In reality, wrong unit types, blocked access, damaged brackets, unreadable labels, missing seals, out-of-date service, failed units, and poor kitchen coverage can all create avoidable compliance and life-safety friction.

 Small details still affect compliance